Auxiliary metabolic genes

 Auxiliary metabolic genes (AMGs) are found in many bacteriophages but originated in bacterial cells.
 AMGs modulate host cell metabolism during infection so that the phage can replicate more efficiently.
 For instance, bacteriophages that infect the abundant marine cyanobacteria Synechococcus and Prochlorococcus (cyanophages) carry AMGs that have been acquired from their immediate host as well as more distantly-related bacteria.
 Cyanophage AMGs support a variety of functions including photosynthesis, carbon metabolism, nucleic acid synthesis and metabolism.
 AMGs also have broader ecological impacts beyond their host including their influence on biogeochemical cycling.

 Classes

 AMGs employ diverse functions including pathways not involved in metabolism despite what the name suggests.
-They are categorized in two classes based on their presence in the Kyoto Encyclopedia of Genes and Genomes (KEGG).
+They are categorized in two classes based on their presence or absence in the Kyoto Encyclopedia of Genes and Genomes (KEGG).
 AMGs do not encompass metabolic genes involved in typical viral functions, such as nucleotide and protein metabolism since their functions achieve direct viral reproduction, rather than augmenting host function to indirectly enhance it.